Scholarships and Grants

 VSO Outreach Grants up to $1,000

-The VSO seeks to increase access to the joy of connecting with nature through birds by engaging historically underserved communities, including but not limited to Minorities, Tribes, LGBTQ, disability, and youth groups, in birding activities.
+The VSO seeks to increase access to the joy of connecting with nature through birds by engaging historically under-served communities, including but not limited to Minorities, Tribes, LGBTQ, disability, and other under-represented groups, in birding activities.
 The ultimate goal is to bring all voices together for nature conservation that benefits all.
 See this flier for suggestions of projects and relevant expenses.
 Flier can be downloaded, emailed, or printed and mailed to potentially interested applicants.
 Applications should include the following information:

 1. A detailed description of the project, including venue and target participants.